Getting kicked off your parents' health insurance policy? Find what to look for when you need to get your own.

 There are several reasons why you might have to leave your parents' health fund and take out cover on your own, including:

 - Turning 25.
-Following your 25th birthday you will be ineligible to be listed as a dependant on your parents’ health insurance policy.
+Following your 25th birthday, you will generally be ineligible to be listed as a dependant on your parents’ health insurance policy.
 The maximum age for student dependants is 25.
 A student dependant is someone who studies full-time and is financially reliant on their parents.
 If you’re not a full-time student, the cut-off age for dependants on many policies is 18 or 21 years.

 - Entering full-time employment.
 If you have a full-time job and have started earning a stable income, most health funds will no longer classify you as a dependant.
 This means it’s time to branch out on your own and find a policy for yourself.